GameDriver-io/Unreal-quickstart5.3/README.md

 3. Place a valid license (gdio.license.txt) in a folder named "GameDriver" inside the "Content" folder of your project.
 A trial license can be requested at gamedriver.io/trial or by contacting sales@gamedriver.io.
 4. Optionally, copy the provided `sample.gdio.unreal_agent.config.txt` to the same folder as above.
 Rename the file to `gdio.unreal_agent.config.txt`
 5. Open the project and click run to see the GDIO panel displaying.
 6. Now you're ready to write external tests!
-You can connect to the running agent from your own test project using GameDriver's unreal_api in the zip file contained herein.
+You can connect to the running agent from your own test project using GameDriver's unreal_api which you can download free from gamedriver.io.

 ## Common issues